ghc-proposals/ghc-proposals/proposals/0000-dollar-type-operator-as-default.rst

 Drawbacks
 ---------

 It forces us to start thinking about a Prelude-like default operators for the ``TypeOperators`` extension.
-It adds bloat to the extension and assigns it more than one responsibility (violating the SRP).
+It adds bloat to the extension and assigns assigns it more than one responsibility (violating the single responsibility principle).

 Alternatives
 ------------